spencerfrost/chatbot-vue/README.md

-# EventConnect AI Chatbot
+# SpinnGPT

-The EventConnect AI Chatbot is a conversational AI system designed to provide comprehensive assistance and information about the EventConnect app and company.
-It leverages a powerful language model and integrates with various knowledge bases, codebases, APIs, and databases to deliver accurate and helpful responses to user queries.
+SpinnGPT is an AI-powered conversational system designed to be an expert on specific, niche topics.
+Unlike traditional chatbots, this version allows you to train the chatbot on specialized topics, such as video games like ARK and 7 Days to Die, or the documentation of cutting-edge technologies that other chatbots might not be familiar with due to their knowledge cutoff.

-## (Planned) Features
+## Key Features

+- **Niche Topic Expertise:** Train the chatbot on specific topics, such as ARK, 7 Days to Die, or any other niche subject matter.
+The chatbot will then access the relevant knowledgebase for that topic, enabling it to provide detailed insights and answers.
+- **Dynamic Conversations:** The chatbot excels in maintaining context during conversations, creating a seamless and human-like interaction for users.
-- **Natural Language Understanding:** The chatbot utilizes advanced natural language processing techniques to understand user queries and provide contextually relevant answers.
+- **Natural Language Understanding:** It uses advanced natural language processing techniques to grasp user queries accurately and respond in context.
-- **Knowledgebase Integration:** It is equipped with a vast knowledgebase that contains information about the EventConnect app and company, enabling it to provide detailed insights and explanations.
-- **Codebase Access:** The chatbot has access to the codebase of the EventConnect app, allowing it to retrieve code snippets, explanations, and provide technical assistance.
-- **API Integration:** It seamlessly integrates with the EventConnect API, enabling it to fetch real-time data, provide event-related information, and perform various tasks on behalf of the user.
-- **Database Connectivity:** The chatbot connects to the EventConnect database, allowing it to retrieve and present data from past events, attendee lists, schedules, and more.
-- **Contextual Conversations:** It can maintain context and carry on dynamic conversations, providing a human-like conversational experience to users.
+- **Vector Database Namespace:** The chatbot leverages vector database namespaces to store and access knowledge specific to each trained topic, ensuring efficient information retrieval.

 ## Installation

-1. Clone the EventConnect AI Chatbot repository to your local machine.
+1. Clone the Expert Chatbot - Specialized Knowledge Edition repository to your local machine.
-2. Install dependencies
+2. Install dependencies:

 ```shell
 # Install web dependencies